The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Accessories: A place for everything and everything in its place

-Ideally, the garage storage system will have a specific hook, shelf, or bin for everything you want to store on it.
+Ideally, the garage storage system will have a specific hook, shelf, or bin for everything you want to store.

 Some popular examples are a claw for your bicycles, different size hooks for your garden tools, or even a hook that will cradle your cordless drill.

-I list of my favorite hooks and accessories at the end of this article.
+I list my favorite hooks and accessories at the end of this article.

 Sure, your garage has to look good, but we want it to be functional first.

-I almost decided to hang some tools on the wall as a kind of display, but I realized that wasn’t the right solution for my garage.
+I almost decided to hang some tools on the wall as a display, but I realized that wasn’t the right solution for my garage.

 This idea came from a YouTube video from ChaseOnTwoWheels.
-He set up his GearTrack to hang popular tools and other items for quick access while working on a motorcycle a few feet away.
+He set up his GearTrack to hang popular tools and other items for quick, convenient access while working on a motorcycle a few feet away.

 Skip ahead to 9:36 in this video to see what I mean.